"It is not the place of the theatre to show the correct path, but only to offer the means by which all possible paths may be examined."

-Andrew Watkins is a theater director based in New York City, whose work is based in a blending of contemporary and traditional theater practices.
-His credits as a director include: Miss Julie, Hedda Gabler and Dostoevsky's A Gentle Spirit, Garrett David Kim’s The Buck, among others.
-He has worked as an assistant director at many theaters locally, nationally and internationally.
-He has worked extensively at Theater for a New Audience in Brooklyn (The Winter's Tale, The Skin of Our Teeth, and The Father and Doll's House) and was a participant in their 2016/17 Director and Actor project.
-Other assistant work includes Toneelgroep Amsterdam under the direction of Ivo van Hove (The Things That Pass, a production for the Ruhtriennale Festival in Germany) and The Guthrie (The Lion in Winter).
-He has worked as a teaching artist around New York City in both private and public schools teaching classes and developing new productions with students of a variety of ages.
+Andrew Watkins is a theater director whose work is based in contemporary experimental and traditional theater practices.
+He enjoys reimagining classics, developing new plays, and devising work.
+He has directed his own adaptions of The Yellow Wallpaper, Miss Julie (actually twice, using a commissioned adaptation for one production), Hedda Gabler, and Dostoevsky's A Gentle Creature.
+Other directing credits include: Garrett David Kim’s The Buck, several of his own plays, and some others.
+He's been an assistant director at many theaters locally, regionally, and internationally.
+He's worked extensively with Theater for a New Audience in Brooklyn (The Winter's Tale, The Skin of Our Teeth, and The Father and Doll's House) and was a participant in their 2016/17 Director and Actor project.
+He was a directing apprentice at Toneelgroep Amsterdam under the direction of Ivo van Hove (The Things That Pass, a production for the Ruhtriennale Festival in Germany), an assistant director at The Guthrie (The Lion in Winter), and a directing observer at the Schaubühne Berlin.
+He was awarded a Puffin West Foundation Grant for artistic creation related to social issues.
+His teaching artist work has brought him around New York City to both private and public schools, where he teaches classes and develops new productions with students of a variety of ages.
 He is a graduate of Fordham University Lincoln Center with a BA in Theatre Directing and trained at the Royal Conservatoire of Scotland and London Dramatic Academy.